 This course does not just provide knowledge and skills to take you further in the Media industry, but provides a host of key skills that could be used in various subjects and career paths.
-The course is a good basis for HND, Foundation and/or degree courses such as Multimedia, Film and Television, Foundation Art and Design and so on, which can lead to exciting careers in the Creative Industry such as Film Maker, Animator and Production Artist.
+The course is a good basis for HND, Foundation and/or degree courses such as Multimedia, Film and Television, Foundation Art and Design and so on, which can lead to exciting careers in the Creative Industry such as becoming a Designer, Journalist, Film Maker, Animator or Production Artist.